Steve and Sarah’s Minnesota Zoo Light Painting

-The nice thing about creating light painted wedding photographs for our brides and grooms, is that they only need to be there for a few minutes for their part of the light painting.
-First job is to have them “in focus” which is always the hardest part in the dark.
+The nice thing about creating light painted wedding photographs for our brides and grooms is that they only need to be there for a few minutes for their part of the light painting.
+The first job is to have them “in focus” which is always the hardest part in the dark.
 Once we have the image we need of the two of them, they can go back to their party.
 But in this case, just don’t let the door close behind you Steve and Sarah!

 It was a weird feeling, being all alone outside in the zoo after it’s closed.
 I’m pretty sure that they run sounds through the speaker system all night long to help the animals feel “at home” there.
-But if your there all alone, on a cold, damp, night, it’s kind of creepy.
+But if you’re there all alone, on a cold, damp, night, it’s kind of creepy.
 It would be a great spot for a Halloween party!

 More Rain Is Coming!